Unemployment Insurance – After You Apply

 - Waiting Period – The 7-day waiting period is waived for claims beginning on or after January 19, 2020.
 After you submit your first two-week continued certification, you will be paid for the first week of your claim.

-After you file your Unemployment Insurance (UI) claim, there are important steps you must take to make sure your UI benefit payments are not delayed or denied.
+After you submit your unemployment application, there are important steps you must take to make sure your UI benefit payments are not delayed or denied.

 Important Next Steps